nickgrover/VendingMachineCapstone/README.md

         01/01/2019 12:01:25 PM Cowtales B2 $1.50 $6.75
         01/01/2019 12:01:35 PM GIVE CHANGE: $6.75 $0.00
         ```
-9. Create as many of your classes as possible to be "testable" classes.
-Limit console
-input and output to as few classes as possible.
+**Still need to implement:**
-10. Optional - Sales Report
+10. Sales Report
-    - Provide a "Hidden" menu option on the main menu ("4") that writes to a sales
+    - Provides a "Hidden" menu option on the main menu ("4") that writes to a sales
     report that shows the total sales since the machine started.
 The name of the
-    file must include the date and time so each sales report is uniquely named.
+    file includes the date and time so each sales report is uniquely named.
     - An example of the output format appears at the end of this file.
 11. Provide unit tests demonstrating that your code works correctly.
 ___